ctx42/xtst/pkg/must/README.md

+# Must Package

-The `must` package provide a set of helper functions designed to simplify error handling in test code by panicking on errors.
-These functions help reduce boilerplate error checking in test cases, ensuring that failures are immediately visible.
+Package `must` provide a set of helper functions which panic on error.
+Functions are designed to simplify error handling in test code by panicking on errors, reduce boilerplate, and error checking in test cases.